The Only Moving Checklist You’ll Ever Need

 Return borrowed items

 Being an accidental thief is not a part of your moving checklist.
-Thus, make sure to keep a close eye on items borrowed and set reminders to return them.
+Thus, keep a close eye on items borrowed and set reminders to return them.

 Shut down and set up utilities